-An underlying assumption of the ENMU MBA degree is that students who enter the program have an academic background that would enable them to successfully complete the degree.
-Candidates with deficiencies in any functional area of business will be assigned leveling courses before being permitted to register for a graduate course within the functional area.
-These courses provide a broader knowledge base and background for courses required in the master's program.
-The concern of the College of Business (COB) is that the student have the necessary preparation to successfully complete the MBA program.
+Candidates with deficiencies in the undergraduate common body of knowledge will be required to demonstrate competency in the deficient area before being permitted to register for a graduate course that requires that base knowledge.
+The COB believes students should have the necessary preparation to successfully complete the MBA program.
 The COB will accept various forms of documentation of the necessary competencies.
 The list below is not intended to be all-inclusive, but rather a sample of alternative methods of acquiring and demonstrating competency.